 Online shopping is no place for a slow-burning, 10-year-office-crush-to-husband kind of thing.
 A welcome email's MO is simple, yet crucial: greet, schmooze, sell.

-- Introduce brand story
+- Introducing a brand story

-- Have a strong 'shop now' CTA
+- Including a strong 'shop now' CTA

-- Display product breadth
+- Displaying your brand's product breadth

-- Incentivise that all-important first sale
+- Incentivising that all-important first sale

 Essentially, welcome emails need to embody all the attributes of an energetic, well-informed and passionate (real life) sales assistant: spearheading key brand values and personality, woven together with clear CTAs and bold incentives, to encourage activity from the very beginning.

 If your first welcome email doesn't seem to prompt any interest or purchase from your lead, there's always your follow up message.

 Take a look at (the always beautiful) Boden, who targets yet-to-shop newbies with a highly targeted message that's sent exactly three months after the first welcome message.

 (Similar to most savvy retailers, the British fashion brand includes an incentive, to give prospects that “nudge” towards the shop now button.)